-To save your HR team and new employees time, send paperwork and onboarding materials that need to be filled out prior to the employee’s start date.
-This will speed up the process when they are in-person and allow them to get started on more job-specific training right away.
+To save time on behalf of both your HR team and your new employees, share any paperwork and onboarding materials that need to be filled out prior to the employee’s start date.
+This will speed up the process once they arrive onsite and allow them to get started on more job-specific training right away.
 Pre-employment documents can include your new employee’s personal contact information, direct deposit authorization forms, tax forms and I-9 verification, and your employee handbook.

-You can be a standout employer by making your new hires feel welcome from the get-go.
-Have your team reach out to them, via LinkedIn, email, or otherwise, and say how excited they are to have them come aboard.
-If your agency has a social media presence, consider highlighting your new employee on your Instagram or Facebook accounts.
-You can even give them some company swag like a water bottle or sweatshirt with your company logo to get them all the more excited about working for your agency.
+Since starting a new job can be nerve-wracking, step us as a standout employer by making your new hires feel welcome from the get-go.
+Have key team members reach out to them personally, and consider highlighting your new employee on your social media accounts.
+You can even give them some company swag, like a water bottle or sweatshirt, to instill a sense of pride and excitement.

 4. Set up a 30/60/90 Day Plan

-In line with your onboarding checklist is an employee 30/60/90 plan.
-This will outline what’s expected of your new hire after one, two, and three months into their role and helps establish a cadence of open communication between your new hire and their manager.
-It also shows your new employee that your company is investing in them by ensuring their skills are developing at the proper pace.
+A 30/60/90 plan outlines what’s expected of an employee after they have completed one, two, and three months in their new role.
+It helps establish a cadence of open communication between the new hire and their manager while demonstrating that the agency is investing in them by ensuring their skills are developing at the proper pace.

-These plans should be created by the new hire’s manager, but certain milestones can be left blank for your employee to fill out regarding what they hope to accomplish in their first few months of employment.
-This will give them ownership over their success and encourage them to learn new skills.
+These plans should be created by the new hire’s manager, but certain milestones can be left blank for your employee to fill out, encouraging them to reflect on what they hope to accomplish in their first few months of employment.
+This will give them a sense of ownership over their success and motivate them to learn new skills.

-Additionally, cover team and company policies such as dress code, behavior, and patient care.
-Make sure your employee understands that they represent your agency, and they should do what they can to uphold the high standards of your company.
+Additionally, cover more granular policies such as dress code and behavior.
+Make sure your employee understands that they represent your agency, and they should do what they can to uphold its high standards of professionalism.

 6. Ask For Feedback

-Ask your employees for feedback on their onboarding process and find out what’s working and what needs improvement.
+Ask your employees for feedback on their onboarding process to find out what’s working and what needs improvement.
 Asking for feedback is the perfect way to gauge the effectiveness of your processes and to make sure your employees know that their voices are heard.
-Make adjustments as needed so you can keep improving your onboarding process
+Based on common threads that emerge over time, make adjustments as needed for continuous improvement.

 7. Use Technology to Digitize Your Onboarding Process

-If your agency isn’t using a digital system to track the onboarding process along with store employee information and documentation, keeping organized can become pretty overwhelming.
-Some hiring softwares like Hireology offer an all-in-one package specifically geared to the healthcare industry to manage your entire hiring process, from attracting applicants to onboarding your new employees.
-Hireology also easily integrates with your current people operations technology — including your AxisCare scheduling software — which eliminates the need for manual processes that bog down your HR team.
+If your agency isn’t using a digital system to manage the onboarding process, keeping organized can become pretty overwhelming.
+Hiring softwares like Hireology offer an all-in-one package specifically geared toward helping healthcare agencies manage the entire hiring process, from attracting applicants to onboarding employees.
+Hireology also easily integrates with other people operations platforms, including AxisCare scheduling software, which eliminates the need for manual processes that bog down your HR team.

 An efficient onboarding process can positively impact your employees long after their first weeks with your company.
 If you’re interested in seeing how Hireology can change your entire hiring process for the better, you can request a free consultation here.